svecosystem/runed/sites/docs/src/content/utilities/active-element.md

 - Returns `null` when no element is focused
 - Safe to use with SSR (Server-Side Rendering)
 - Lightweight alternative to manual focus tracking
+- Searches through Shadow DOM boundaries for the true active element

 ## Demo